MultithreadHodgepodge/MultithreadHodgepodge/CODE_OF_CONDUCT.md

   overall community
 * [ChungHsuan]: Before forwarding a pull request, please check the corresponding google test is set and passed not only build pass!
 * [ChungHsuan]: New feature added, please create a issue!
+* [ChungHsuan]: Stricly follow the coding convention of MultithreadHosgePodge!

 Examples of unacceptable behavior include: